staleread/dandelion/README.md

 ## UI requirements

 - Language of UI - Ukrainian
-- Displaying a table, the attributes must be in Ukrainian if the translation metadata is provided (if table exists in `dandelion-classic` logic, it must have this metadata specified)
+- Displaying a table, the attributes must be in Ukrainian